aakash-sheth/aakash-sheth.github.io/_posts/2020-01-07-sharpe_ratio.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/sharpe_ratio/info1.png" alt="Data Info">

-Before we compare investment either in Microsoft or Amazon with the index of the largest 500 companies in the US, let's visualize the data, so that we'll get better understanding about what we're dealing with.
+Before comparing either investment with the index of largest 500 companies in the US, let's visualize the data, so that we'll get better understanding about what we're dealing with.

 ```python
 # visualize the stock_data